How to pronounce elegy

 Elegies are typically structured as poems, with rhythmic patterns and specific rhyme schemes, although they can also take the form of prose or song.
 The language used in an elegy tends to be lyrical and emotional, evoking feelings of sadness, nostalgia, and longing.
 The poet may express their grief over the loss of the deceased person or even a broader loss, such as the passing of an era or the destruction of nature.

-See also How to draw a zipper
+See also How to choose a boiler

 In addition to its association with mourning and loss, elegy can also encompass a wider range of topics.
 Some elegies may delve into existential and philosophical themes, exploring the transient nature of life and the inevitability of death.
 Others may focus on personal introspection and introspection, examining the poet’s own regrets, struggles, and desires.